 Access to Sarmisegetusa Regia:

-Car (a recently paved road takes visitors half mile away from the site).
+Car (a paved road takes visitors half mile away from the site).

 Park your car then walk 850 m (half mile) on the cobbled walking trail.